 MOSFED consistently engages the top experts in various sectors in order to develop technology and artificial intelligence to aid the fight against human trafficking.
 Our founder has given presentations at the United Nations and other forums regarding technology that could potentially have an impact and as a team MOSFED not only consists of top law enforcement experts but we continually recruit the best minds to support our efforts.
 Crimes are relatively predictable; it just requires being able to sort through a massive volume of data to find patterns that are useful to law enforcement.
 Our founder is Senior Advisor to The National White Collar Crime Center as well as a long-time member and advisor to ICAC (Internet Crimes Against Children) federal task force.
 MOSFED endeavors to design, create, collaborate on and promote technology that can be utilized by law enforcement, organizations or the public as an important element in the fight against human slavery.

-Artemis is a geospatial software tool that allows users -such as victims of human trafficking, citizen scientists, social justice activists- to locate, discover and label's the 'hot spots of human trafficking" in near-real-time satellite images with the help of deep learning machine vision techniques.
+Artemis is a geospatial software tool that allows users -such as victims of human trafficking, citizen scientists, social justice activists- to locate, discover and label 'hot spots of human trafficking" in near-real-time satellite images with the help of deep learning machine vision techniques.

 Recent advancements in technology allow A.I to identify hot spots through satellite imagery which provide actionable intelligence in regards to where men and women are being kept against their will.